RobVermazeren/Ziokoban-CLI/README.md

 ## Introduction

-After I attended a 5-day Functional Scala course by John A. De Goes in September 2018, I wanted to play around with the [ZIO](https://zio.dev) library.
+After attending a 5-day Functional Scala course by John A. De Goes in September 2018, I wanted to play around with the [ZIO](https://zio.dev) library.

 Well, this is my ZIO playground project.
 I chose to make a game, because I wanted something with garanteed side effects.
 I chose [Sokoban](https://en.wikipedia.org/wiki/Sokoban), because it is one of my favorite games ever!